nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 witnesses and nothing else.
 Science.
 The justice system.[^fields] The class is abstract, so nobody will finish that list, and the paper does not try.
-Each domain brings its own entries, its own checks, and its own idea of what a vouch is; the calculus brings the three conditions and the count.
-What I can do here is walk through three of them, each further from software than the last.
+Each domain brings its own entries, its own checks, and its own idea of a vouch; the calculus brings the three conditions and the count.
+Here are three, each further from software than the last.

 **Packaging.** Nix got the first move right twenty years ago: compute the closure before the build, so every input has a name before anything runs.[^dolstra] I spent a decade inside that model and said last time what it costs.
-What I did not say is exactly where it stops, and now I can.
+What I did not say is exactly where it stops.
 A derivation exists before the build and is addressed by its own hash, but nothing binds a named principal to a claim about it until after the build, when a cache key signs the output.
 That is an attestation after the fact, and in the calculus an attestation after the fact is a citation, not a verification: a pointer at a history the record never fixed, graded as a witness's word.
-The closure is a map of the floor.
-Nobody in it has vouched, so the map is not the floor.
+The closure is a map of the floor, but nobody in it has vouched, so the map is not the floor.

-Signing derivations up front would not fix it, and the reason is precise.
+Signing derivations up front would not fix it.
 Nix in practice is a just-in-time attestation machine: this expression yields this derivation, which yields this output, decided at evaluation time, with no object anywhere that states the claim ahead of it.
 A derivation is a recipe, and a recipe is the wrong shape for a claim.
 It carries too much, every flag and every path, and it is coupled to the bytes on disk, which is what makes it rigid and what keeps real content addressing out of reach for the reasons the last post gave.
-The discipline here is old and plain: separate the concerns.
+The discipline is old and plain: separate the concerns.
 Attestations belong in their own append-only record, not welded to the data they are about.

 That is what the atom is.[^atom] An atom is a minimal, signed, versioned statement of intent, sources plus manifest plus lock, entered